The Last Waltz: Concert filming

 Robertson initially wanted to record the concert on 16 mm film.
 He recruited Martin Scorsese to direct based on his use of music in Mean Streets.
 Under Scorsese, the film grew into a full-scale studio production with seven 35 mm cameras.

-The cameras were operated by several cinematographers, including Michael Chapman (Raging Bull), Vilmos Zsigmond (Close Encounters of the Third Kind), and László Kovács (Easy Rider, Five Easy Pieces).
+The cameras were operated by several cinematographers: Michael Chapman (Raging Bull), László Kovács (Easy Rider, Five Easy Pieces), Vilmos Zsigmond (Close Encounters of the Third Kind), David Myers (THX 1138), Bobby Byrne (Smokey and the Bandit), Michael Watkins, and Hiro Narita.
 The stage and lighting were designed by Boris Leven, who had been the production designer on such musical films as West Side Story and The Sound of Music.
 With Bill Graham's assistance, the set from the San Francisco Opera's production of La traviata was rented as a backdrop for the stage.
 Crystal chandeliers were also hung over the stage.

 John Simon, who ran the rehearsals for the show, would give Scorsese details as to who sang what and who soloed when for each song.
 Scorsese meticulously storyboarded the songs, setting up lighting and camera cues to fit the lyrics of the songs.
 But despite his planning, in the rigors of the live concert setting, with the loud rock music and the hours spent filming the show, there were unscripted film reloads and camera malfunctions.
 It was not possible for all songs to be covered.
 At one point, all the cameras, except László Kovács', were shut down for a scheduled film reload as Muddy Waters was to perform "Mannish Boy".
 Kovács, frustrated by Scorsese's constant instructions, had removed his headset earlier in the evening and had not heard the orders to stop filming.
 As Scorsese frantically tried to get other cameras up, Kovács was already rolling and able to capture the iconic song by the blues legend.
 "It was just luck," Scorsese recalled in the DVD documentary, The Last Waltz Revisited.

 Notably omitted from the film is Stephen Stills, who only performed in a jam session.
 Also omitted were performances by poets Lenore Kandel, Robert Duncan, Freewheelin' Frank Reynolds, Emmett Grogan, Diane DiPrima and Sweet William.
 Both jam sessions were omitted from the film entirely.